Image: CC0 Creative Commons

 When it was designed in the 1800s, Manhattan’s iconic grid plan, which places streets horizontally and vertically, was a game-changer for city planning worldwide.
 However, its designers can't have known that their decision to also align their city's layout to the cardinal points would produce an accidental photographic phenomenon.

-The next one will be visible as a full sunset on 12 July at 8.20pm EDT, with a half-sunset view the following day.
+The next ones will be visible as a full sunset on May 29 and June 12, 2024.

 - Where: Yellowstone National Park, US, and Haukadalur, Iceland